expo/appjs24-workflows-workshop-lessons/04-intro-config-plugins.md

 ### Your first fingerprints

+> Use `npm install` this time to avoid auto-configuring the `expo-quick-actions` config plugin so we can see the changes to the fingerprint.

 1. Run `npx @expo/fingerprint@latest ./ > fingerprint.json` to generate your first fingerprint.
-2. Run `npx expo install expo-quick-actions` to install the module.
+2. Run `npm install expo-quick-actions` to install the module.
 3. Run `npx @expo/fingerprint@latest fingerprint.json` to compare your project with your last fingerprint.
 Did it change?
 4. Run `npx @expo/fingerprint@latest ./ > fingerprint.json` again and commit the file to save your newest fingerprint.